 This team isn’t cheap.
 Trying to nickel and dime your way to this level of proficiency will lead to delays and missed objectives.
 In our experience, the first priority is to get the best writers you can afford first.
 This will lead to an immediate quality jump in your content that leads to more traffic, conversions, and so on.

-If you have the right people and still are stuggling then review Step #2.
-Usually the strategy is being hobbled by an ineffecient process that makes it difficult for your people to produce and publish their work.
+If you have the right people and still are struggling then review Step #2.
+Usually, the strategy is being hobbled by an inefficient process that makes it difficult for your people to produce and publish their work.